 From Halleh’s interview for the Masters of Family Law series on ReelLawyers.com

-In The Best Interests Of The Child
+Attorneys Working in The Best Interests Of The Child

 All court decisions regarding children are made “in the best interests of the child.”
 However not all parents have the ability to distinguish their own best interests from the best interests of their child.
 Absent certain extreme circumstances, it is in the best interests of a child to have time with each parent and to have good relationships with both parents.
 This remains true even if the parents do not like each other enough to stay together.

 Colorado statutes no longer refer to child custody and visitation.
 Courts allocate two categories of parental rights and responsibilities – parenting time and decision-making responsibilities.
 It is frequently in the child’s best interests for each parent to share in these important rights and responsibilities, even if that may not be what the parent prefers.

 In some difficult cases there really are serious reasons for concern about a parent’s suitability to care for their child or share in decision making responsibilities.
 In those cases, agreements on the issues are seldom reached.
 In those instances we may recommend the involvement of an expert evaluator to assess the abilities of each parent and the needs of the child to obtain a clearer picture of the child’s best interests.

 In-Home Study And Psychological Evaluation